 More cases are being added to the MDL every month.
 Adding more cases could either push GSK into waiting longer, or it might spur them on to try to resolve these cases.
 Either way, time doesn’t stop while you wait for your settlement.
 Neither do your bills.

 How Much is My Pradaxa Case Worth?

-The first round of settlements has been completed and most clients have been paid out of the initial settlement.
-At $650 million to settle roughly 4000 cases, each client was award an average of more than $160k.
+The first round of settlements has been completed, and most clients have been paid out of the initial settlement.
+At $650 million to settle roughly 4000 cases, each client was awarded an average of more than $160k.

 The pharma industry is a tough beast to go against.
 Take GSK alone.
 In 2001, Zofran sales alone were over $850 million.
 That was before GSK actively started targeting pregnant women.
 The next year the sales jumped to over $1.1 billion.
 Many clients can feel intimidated by such a rich entity.
 Many plaintiffs are fighting, though.

 To qualify for a loan, there are many factors that will determine the outcome.
 Two of the two most important variables we consider are the extent of damages your child has sustained and the district in which your case is tried.
 Additionally, to qualify you must: